slunimara/UMIN-notes/README.md

 **Curricular content**
 1. Organizational matters, Preprocessing, Perceptron
 2. Neural networks and how to train them
+3. Splitting data for training, Overfitting and underfitting, Data normalization

 Further content of the lessons will be added during the semester.